Wekesir/Rentogo-Property-Management/README.md

 # Rentogo-Property-Management
-Website for our Rental Income Management Property Company
+Website for our Rental Income Management Property Company based in Kenya.